-- Nutrition information for this recipe was calculated without the optional serving suggestions.
+- Nutritional Information: Information for this recipe was calculated without the optional serving suggestions.

-- Store leftover Turkey Stroganoff covered in the fridge for up to 3 days.
+- Storage: Store leftover Turkey Stroganoff covered in the fridge for up to 3 days.

 This post was first published on An Edible Mosaic on November 25, 2015.
 I updated it with more information on November 26, 2021.